| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 used, its label should state ""Professionally dryclean.

-(b) Warnings are not n for any procedure which is an alternative to the
+No steam."] (b) Warnings are not n for any procedure which is an alternative to the

 procedure prescribed on the label.
 [For example, if an instruction